 If you have more than one parent, it is best if your parents are willing to file the petition jointly.
-If they are not, the parent filing the petition may have to take some extra steps required by the court (like mailing a notice of the proposed name and/or gender change to the other parent).
-When notice is required, even if one parent has full custody, they still must notify the other parent.
+If they are not, the parent filing the petition will have to ensure the other parent is notified of the proposed name and/or gender change, even if the signing parent has full custody.
 The only exceptions to notifying the other parent are when that parent has had their parental rights terminated, or if the other parent cannot be located.
 While the other parent can object, we are not aware of any cases where a judge has denied a change of name petition simply because one parent objects.
-However, if this happens to you, please contact our Helpline at https://transgenderlawcenter.org/legalinfo.
+However, if this happens to you, please contact our Helpdesk at https://transgenderlawcenter.org/legalinfo.